-The Hyatt Baha Mar is located on the island of Nassau, the main island in The Bahamas.
+The Hyatt Baha Mar is located on the island of New Providence (Nassau), the main island in The Bahamas.
 There is a large airport in Nassau, which makes getting there pretty easy.
-My mom and I flew from New Orleans, D.C., and Houston.
+I’ve flown from New Orleans, D.C., and Houston.
 Nassau is only a 30ish minute flight from Fort Lauderdale and Miami, which makes it even more appealing in comparison to other Caribbean islands, especially when traveling with children.

-My mom and I had a room in the East tower of the Hyatt Baha Mar.
-I LOVED our room!
-We had a room with two queen beds, an ocean view, and a Juliette balcony.
+My mom and I had a room in the East tower with two queen beds, an ocean view, and a Juliette balcony.
 I highly recommend paying the few extra bucks for the ocean view.
 When we were walking around the property, I noticed several floors of rooms that directly faced a brick wall.
 I would hate to travel to the Caribbean and have to stare at a brick wall out of my window for a week.
 Another aspect to consider when booking your room is whether a full size balcony is important to you.
 Some rooms have step-out, Juliette balconies like ours, while others had full size balconies with a table and chairs.
 If you’re sharing a room with your child (or children), I highly recommend asking for a regular sized balcony as it provides a separate are for the adults to hang out during naptime and after bedtime.

 The Casino //

 Upon arrival at the property, you are greeted with massive waterfalls out front and then you enter through a beautifully decorated lobby.
 The lobby is situated in between the East and West towers of the Hyatt and leads out into the largest casino floor in the Caribbean.
 While I’m not much of a gambler, the casino is pretty impressive!
 The floor boasts every casino game you can imagine.
 Along with a casino, there’s also a sports book where guests can watch sports and place bets on the action.